DaC00P/lesson_plan/node_quiz.md

 ### Node.js Quiz
 Welcome to your Node.js weekly assessment!
 Please select the best answer for each question.
 There is only **one** correct answer for each question.
 Below the numbered questions are five fill-in-the-code style questions.
 Please answer those to the best of your ability in Node (back-end) JavaScript.
 Please do not use **any** 3rd party JavaScript packages.
 If any built-in method is disallowed for a specific problem, the question will state so. `i.e. Please do not use `.sort` on this question.`

-1. What is the Node runtime built on?
+1. What is an example of a Web Client?
-    A. NPM
+    A. A Browser - key
-    B. Chrome's V8 Engine - key
+    B. A Server
-    C. The Node Virtual Machine
+    C. Node.js
-    D. A Virtual Browser
+    D. The D.O.M.

 2. If one runs the file `myScript.js` as follows: `node myScript.js myArgument`, how does one access the myArgument argument inside of the JavaScript file's code?
     A. process[1]